DaveBullet1050/BatoceraHelpers/README/Controller Reference README.md

 You don't have to connect your USB zero delay controller to buttons this way.
 It's just the order I plugged them in.
 I've shown this purely so it helps visualise the setup in the various config files in this repo.

+## Physical to virtual mapping
 My config files all reference the buttons as follows:
 ![Button mapping](../image/Button%20mapping.png)

+## Full set of configured button combinations
 The full open office spreadsheet to show you how the various hotkey combinations and per game overrides I've setup in batocera.conf is here:
 [Button mapping spreadsheet](https://github.com/DaveBullet1050/BatoceraHelpers/blob/main/image/Button%20mapping.ods)